viswesr/gq/README.md

 ### Optional

-There is an optional `-gencode` flag that generate go code for the commandline query instead of fetching information from HTML:
+There is an optional `-gencode` flag that generates `go` code for the commandline query instead of fetching information from HTML:

 ```
 gq -file=<html_file> -query=<query> -gencode